“When you are a stranger in a strange land, it helps to be entertaining.” Hercule Poirot

 You can feel it in every frame, that unease, despondence, numbness, poverty of means and imagination, sickly green light down endless corridors, the bloody boil on a man’s neck about to burst.
 It’s 1933 Britain, a gentleman enters a ladies’ hosiery factory, and the poster by the door is calling to arms, flash and circle, ‘we must stem the alien tide.’

-This is how Agatha Christie’s The ABC Murders starts in 2018/19 on BBC (and Amazon), and it’s a ticking bomb, you know this is a race against time, and that the time in question might not only be diegetic.
+This is how Agatha Christie’s The ABC Murders (2018) starts on BBC (and Amazon), and it’s a ticking bomb, you know this is a race against time, and that the time in question might not only be diegetic.
 So informed we are of our world, it seeps into this story, uninterrupted, yet gains in clarity, when we encounter in genre how history hides underneath its own frayed repeats.

 The intro is a work of deviant art, Orwellian shout-out to True Detective.
 Railway tracks, twisting and turning, a maze of transference, iron hot, so the metal can bend and follow the path of the neuron to form a living, breathing human being, bound by the connection to the machine.